Banani-Rath/azure-devops-server-docs-pr/docs/server/install/sql-server/reporting-services-roles.md

 For detailed information about pre-defined roles in Reporting Services, see the following topic on the Microsoft Web site: [Using Predefined Roles](http://go.microsoft.com/fwlink/?LinkId=117113).

 > [!IMPORTANT]
 > You should restrict membership in Reporting Services to only those users who need the specific level of access and permissions granted by membership in that predefined role.
-Add a user or group to the predefined role that has the minimum permissions required to complete the user's or group's role within a team project.
+Add a user or group to the predefined role that has the minimum permissions required to complete the user's or group's role within a project.
 For example, if a user only needs to view the project schedule, you should add the user to the Browser role but not to the Content Manager role.

 ## System Administrator